alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

       - Use this as the new password
       - If you are prompted to associate a phone number and email address with the account - do so.
     - Once you have set your password and logged in you can administer the Azure Active Directory with this user by selecting `Azure Active Directory` in the left hand sidebar

+### Add additional administrators (optional)
+Giving additional users the GA role, prevents the user you set up earlier from being a single point of failure.

-4. Navigate to `Users` and add new admin users, setting their names to `Admin - Firstname Lastname` and their usernames to `admin.firstname.lastname@<custom domain>`, using the custom domain you set up in the earlier step.
+1. Navigate to `Users` and add new admin users as above:
+    - Click on "+New user" and enter the following details:
+      - Name: `Admin - Firstname Lastname`
+      - Username: `admin.firstname.lastname@<custom domain>`
+      - Under `Groups and roles > Roles` change the role to `Global Administrator`
+      - Under `Settings > Usage location` change the location to `United Kingdom`
+      - Click `Create`
-4. Let Azure set their passwords.
+2. Let Azure set their passwords.
 They can reset these later.

-5. In the user list on the Azure Active Directory, for each of the new admin users:
-   - Click on the username in the user list to view the user's details
-   - Click on `Directory role` in the left sidebar click `Add assignment` and search for "Global Administrator"
-   - Select this role and click `Add`
-   - Navigate back to the user list and select the next user.
+### Enable MFA
-6. To enable MFA, purchase sufficient P1 licences and add them to all the new users.
+To enable MFA, purchase sufficient P1 licences and add them to all the new users.
 - You will also need P1 licences for standard users accessing the Safe Haven.
 - You will need to be logged in as the "Local admin" user `admin@<custom domain>` to purchase a P1 subscription

-   - To buy P1 licences:
+1. To buy P1 licences:
   - Click on `Azure Active Directory` in the left hand sidebar
-     - Click on "Licences" under the "Manage" section of the left habd side bar
+  - Click on `Manage > Licences` in the left hand sidebar
-     - Click on "All products" in the left hand sidebar
+  - Click on `All products` in the left hand sidebar
-     - Click on the "+Try/Buy" text above the empty product list
+  - Click on the `+Try/Buy` text above the empty product list
-     - Click the "Purchase services" link in the infomation panel above the trial options.
+  - Click the `Purchase services` link in the infomation panel above the trial options.
      - In the "Microsoft 365 Admin Centre" portal that opens:
-       - Expand the "Billing" section of the left hand side bar
+       - Expand the `Billing` section of the left hand side bar
-       - Click on "Purchase services"
+       - Click on `Purchase services`
-       - Scroll down the list of products and select "Azure Active Directory Premium P1" and click "Buy"
+       - Scroll down the list of products and select `Azure Active Directory Premium P1` and click `Buy`
-       - Select "Pay monthly"
+       - Select `Pay monthly`
        - Enter the number of licences required.
-       - Leave "automatically assign all of your users with no licences" checked
+       - Leave `automatically assign all of your users with no licences` checked
-       - Click "Check out now"
+       - Click `Check out now`
        - Enter the address of the organisation running the Safe Haven on the next screen
        - Click next and enter payment details when requested
   - **For testing only**, you can enable a free trial of the P2 License (NB.
 It can take a while for these to appear on your AAD)
-   - To add licenses to a user click `licenses` in the left panel, click `assign`, select users and then assign `Azure Active Directory Premium P1` and `Microsoft Azure Multi-Factor Authentication`
+2. Adding licenses to a user:
+   - Click on `Users` in the left hand sidebar
+   - For each user you want to add a licence to, click on their username
-      - If the above fails go `Users` and make sure each User has `usage location` set under "Settings" (see image below):
+     - Ensure that the user has `usage location` set under "Settings" (see image below):
     ![Set user location](images/set_user_location.png)
+     - Click on `Licences` in the left hand sidebar
+     - Click on `+ Assignments` in the top bar
+     - Assign `Azure Active Directory Premium P1` and `Microsoft Azure Multi-Factor Authentication` then click `Save`
-7. Configuring MFA on Azure Active Directory
+3. Configuring MFA on Azure Active Directory
    - Sign in to the Azure portal as a user administrator or global administrator.
-   - Go to "Azure Active Directory" then to "Security > "MFA" from the left hand side bar
+   - Go to `Azure Active Directory` then click `Manage > Security` in the left hand side bar
+   - Click `Manage > MFA` in the left hand side bar
-   - Click on the "Additional cloud-based MFA settings" link in the "Configure" section on the main panel
+   - Click on the `Additional cloud-based MFA settings` link in the `Configure` section of the main panel
    - Configure MFA as follows:
      - In "App passwords" section select "Do not allow users to createapp passwords to sign in to non browser apps"
      - In "Verification options" section.